Team-Cartographer/SUITS-2024-LMCC/README.md

 ```

 This will automatically open the 3 pages in your default browser after 1-2 seconds, allowing time for the servers to begin.

-Argument stacking is allowed, so: `./start.sh --open --local` is a valid command!

 End the LMCC App by doing `Ctrl+C` in your Terminal.
 Don't forget to end the SUITS TSS Server as well!